CERTCC/SSVC/doc/md_src_files/055_decision-points_2.md

 | Catastrophic    | Very High                 | Very High   | Very High |
 -->

-### Adapting Situated Safety / Mission Impact for Sector-Specific Scenarios
+### Safety and Mission Impact Decision Points for Industry Sectors

 We expect to encounter diversity in both safety and mission impacts across different organizations.
 However, we also anticipate a degree of commonality of impacts to arise across organizations within a given industry sector.
 For example, different industry sectors may have different use cases for the same software.
 Therefore, vulnerability information providers -- that is, vulnerability databases, Information Sharing and Analysis Organizations (ISAOs), or Information Sharing and Analysis Centers (ISACs) -- may provide SSVC information tailored as appropriate to their constituency's safety and mission concerns.